Clog: Flexing the foot

-Origins and history

-The origin of wooden footwear in Europe is not precisely known.
-De Boer-Olij makes reference to the high, thick-soled boots of the Greek tragedy actors in Antiquity (the buskin) and to the shoes worn by Roman soldiers (the caligae).
-However, there is a possibility that the Celtic and Germanic peoples from Southern and Northern Europe were familiar with some sort of wooden foot covering.
-Archaeological finds of these are not known.
-Wooden footwear often ended up as firewood and, because of its nature, wood will rot away in the long run.
-The oldest surviving wooden footwear in Europe is found in Amsterdam and Rotterdam, the Netherlands, and dates from 1230 and 1280.
-These finds look very similar to the wooden shoes that are still worn in the Netherlands.
+History

+The use and prevalence of wooden footwear in prehistoric and ancient times is uncertain, owing both to the ambiguity of surviving records and the difficulty of both preserving and recognizing its remains.
+Used clogs also tended to be repurposed as firewood.

+Some ancient Greeks apparently wore kroúpezai (κρούπεζαι) made of wood.
+These were known to the Romans as sculponeae.
+Both the Greeks and Romans also made sandals by attaching leather straps to wooden soles in various ways.

+The ancient Chinese wore wooden jī (屐) by at least the Han dynasty, when a form decorated with colorful ribbons and designs was used by women on their wedding days.
+Under the Jin, a different style shaped the entire shoe from a single piece of wood and, after the Tang, the southern Chinese wore "boot clogs" (靴屐, xuējī).
+Also in Japan and Korea, there are wooden shoes called geta (下駄) and namaksin (나막신).

+The oldest wooden footwear so far recovered in Europe was found at Amsterdam and Rotterdam in the Netherlands.
+These date from c.
+1230 and c.
+1280 and looked very similar to the wooden shoes still worn in the area.
+By about this era, wooden pattens were being used as overshoes to protect the wearer's hose and indoor shoes when walking outside, particularly in inclement weather.
+Some shoes then began directly incorporating the wooden platform into their soles, like the Venetian chopines.

 Manufacture

 Since wooden footwear was a hand-made product, the shape of the footwear, as well as its production process showed great local and regional diversity in style.
 At the beginning of the 20th century machine-made wooden footwear was introduced.
-After WW2, in particular, wooden shoes disappeared from sight.
+After WW2, in particular, wooden shoes became uncommon.
 They were replaced by more fashionable all-leather and synthetic footwear.
-At present, only the so-called Swedish clogs (wooden bottom and leather top) is still seen as a trendy fashion item, often as ladies’ high-heeled boots.
+At present, only the so-called Swedish clogs (wooden bottom and leather top) is still seen as a trendy fashion item, often as ladies' high-heeled boots.
 Nevertheless, traditional wooden footwear is still popular in several regions in Europe and in some occupations, for its practical use.
 Some historic local variations have recently been replaced by uniform national models.

 More information on the various methods of manufacture can be found from the gallery below.